Pearl Argyle: Ballet

 Argyle had left London in 1933 to go to Paris, where she danced with George Balanchine's short-lived company Les Ballets 1933, led by Tamara Toumanova and Tilly Losch.
 Back in London in 1934, she rejoined the Ballet Club and created the role of the barmaid in Ninette de Valois's Bar aux Folies-Bergère, inspired by the famous painting by Édouard Manet.
-(This role was later taken by Elizabeth Schooling, who bore a remarkable resemblance to the girl in Manet's painting.)
+(This role was later taken by Elisabeth Schooling, who bore a remarkable resemblance to the girl in Manet's painting.)
 As the Fille du Bar, Argyle shared the stage with Alicia Markova as the can-can dancer La Goulue and Frederick Ashton as her partner Valentin le désossé.
 Argyle also created the title role in Andrée Howard's The Mermaid, based on Hans Christian Andersen's story "The Little Mermaid," which was her last new role for the Ballet Club.
 She also appeared in other ballets in the company's repertory, notably Les Sylphides and The Sleeping Beauty.
-In the latter, she is said to have been the first British ballerina to perform Marius Petipa's choreography for the grand pas de deux' in act 3.
+In the latter, she is said to have been the first British ballerina to perform Marius Petipa's choreography for the grand pas de deux in act 3.

 In 1935, Argyle left Rambert's company to join the Vic-Wells Ballet as a principal dancer.)
 In this troupe, organized by Lillian Baylis and de Valois to perform at both the Old Vic Theatre and the Sadler's Wells Theatre, she created two more important roles.
 Ashton's version of Le Baiser de la Fée (The Fairy's Kiss) was also based on a tale by Hans Christian Andersen, "The Ice Maiden."
 In the title role of The Fairy, it was said that Argyle's "cold classicism was magically used by Ashton."
 Soon after, she danced in another de Valois ballet inspired by a painting, a fête gallante of Antoine Watteau, the eighteenth-century French master of bucolic and idyllic scenes.
 In The Gods Go a-Begging (1936), Argyle created the important role of the Serving Maid.
 She then left the Vic-Wells company but returned in 1938 to create a role in yet another ballet inspired by a story by Hans Christian Andersen, "The Emperor's New Clothes."
 Dancing the role of the Empress in de Valois's Le Roi Nu, she once again won applause from delighted audiences.